Vicki L. Haskell - Assessor

 For General Information email: email@example.com

-Please be aware that email addresses are checked daily but are not continuously monitored.
+Please be aware that email is checked daily but are not continuously monitored.
+Email messages from unidentifiable sources will not be opened.

 The County Assessor has the duty to value all real and personal property